w3f/polkadot-wiki/docs/learn/learn-elastic-scaling.md

 This upgrade will allow parachains to take up to 2 seconds execution time (for producing parablocks), while the relay chain will be able to include a parablock every 6 seconds.

-The limiting factor now is the relay chain and the 6 seconds it takes backing groups to back and include parablocks.
-After asynchronous backing is implemented, parachains can theoretically produce parablocks in the sub-second time range, but this would just create large [unincluded segments](./learn-async-backing.md#unincluded-segments) on their end and a bottleneck on the relay chain.
-Here is where elastic scaling comes into play.
+With asynchronous backing enabled, parachains can theoretically produce parablocks in the sub-second time range.
+However, to accomplish this, asynchronous backing must temporarily **hold** blocks in [unincluded segments](./learn-async-backing.md#unincluded-segments).
+This is the bottleneck that elastic scaling addresses.
 With elastic scaling, parachains can use multiple cores to include multiple parablocks within the same relay chain block.
-Take for example a parachain that wants to submit 4 parablocks to the relay chain:
+Take, for example, a parachain that wants to submit 4 parablocks to the relay chain:

 Without elastic scaling, it will take 35 s to include all of them through one core.
 Remember that a core is occupied after backing and before inclusion, i.e. for the whole data availability process.
 A